-They started to build Tashkent metro in 1968 as part of city renovation program after the earthquake.
-The first line of 9 stations opened in 1977 and the metro became only the sixth in the USSR (after Moscow, Leningrad, Kiev, Tbilisi, Baku and Kharkov), but it the first until 2011 (when the Almaty Metro opened) in Central Asia.
-But the late start was compensated by rapid growth: by length of its three lines Tashkent metro (36 km, 29 stations) is less only comparing to Moscow, Petersburg, Kiev and Kharkov.
-Today the Tashkent underground has the "red" Chilanzar line (1977, the last stations built in 1980), the "blue" Uzbekistan line (1984-1991) and the "green" Yunusabad line (2001).
-Sadly, no new stations opened for the last 16 years and none was completely built in independent Uzbekistan.
+They started to build the Tashkent metro in 1968 as part of the city renovation program after the earthquake.
+The first line of 9 stations opened in 1977 and the metro became only the sixth in the USSR (after Moscow, Leningrad, Kyiv, Tbilisi, Baku, and Kharkiv), but it was the first until 2011 (when the Almaty Metro opened) in Central Asia.
+But the late start was compensated by rapid growth: by the length of its three lines Tashkent metro (36 km, 29 stations) is less only compared to Moscow, Petersburg, Kyiv, and Kharkiv.
+Today the Tashkent underground has the "red" Chilanzar line (1977, the last stations built in 1980), the "blue" Uzbekistan line (1984-1991), and the "green" Yunusabad line (2001).
+Currently, the metro lines are expanding with recently built ground lines, following the expansion of the capital.

-At the entrance of each station there is a police officer (often under a special umbrella to protects from sun or rain) in the green uniform checking the bags as a security measure.
-To have a ride in Metro you will need to purchase a blue token (costing 1200 sum, less than 15 cents) at a ticket office marked by word ‘KASSA’.
-After you enter the glass doors just before the old Soviet turnstiles there would be another police checkpoint with metal detector and a special table, where they usually make a more thorough search of the bags.
-This is a standard procedure for all, officers always very polite, apologise for nuisance and wish a happy journey.
+At the entrance of each station, there is a police officer (often under a special umbrella to protect from sun or rain) in a green uniform checking the bags as a security measure.
+For a single ride in Metro, you must purchase a paper with a QR code ticket office marked by the word ‘KASSA’ (2000 UZS, May 2024).
+After you enter the glass doors just before the old Soviet turnstiles there would be another police checkpoint with a metal detector and a special table, where they usually make a more thorough search of the bags.
+This is a standard procedure for all, officers are always very polite, apologize for nuisance, and wish a happy journey.

 All announcements are done in Uzbek, but they are generally easy to understand from the context.
-The station is "bekati" in Uzbek, and when the train approaches the station the announcement played about approaching station.
+The station is "bekati" in Uzbek, and when the train approaches the station the announcement is made about approaching station.
 When leaving the station they announce the name of the next station.
 Despite the use of Uzbek for signs and announcements, the system is easy to use, and well enough signposted that you hardly need a map.
-If you listen as the train doors are about to close, you’ll hear the name of the next station at the end of the announcement: ‘Ekhtiyot buling, eshiklar yopiladi; keyingi bekat…’ (‘Becareful, the doors are closing; the next station is…’).
-As you can see, the cars look rather old-fashioned.
-There is some advertising at stations and in the cars, but not very much.
+If you listen as the train doors are about to close, you’ll hear the name of the next station at the end of the announcement: ‘Ekhtiyot buling, eshiklar yopiladi; keyingi bekat…’ (‘Be careful, the doors are closing; the next station is…’).

 The main attraction of Tashkent metro is the architecture of the stations.
-They even have a legend that building the Tashkent metro was commissioned to two teams of metro-builders from Moscow and Leningrad, and as a result of their competition they managed to design Tashkent metro better than at home.
-Some consider the Tashkent metro to be the most beautiful in the world, which is of course a disputable question.
-It is not up to the Stalinist classics of the Moscow metro, but it can be safely considered to be the most beautiful subway in Asia (apart of Pyongyang, perhaps).
+They even have a legend that building the Tashkent metro was commissioned by two teams of metro builders from Moscow and Leningrad.
+As a result of their competition, they managed to design the Tashkent metro better than at home.
+Some consider the Tashkent metro is to be the most beautiful in the world, which is, of course, a disputable question.
+It is not up to the Stalinist classics of the Moscow metro, but it can be safely considered to be the most beautiful subway in Central Asia.
 The architecture of Tashkent stations is mostly amazing for its epoch of concrete boxes, it is pretentious and very oriental.
-The similarity of the metro architecture in Tashkent, Baku, Kazan and Alma-Ata is clearly visible and one can easily draw parallel lines in their styles.
+The similarity of the metro architecture in Tashkent, Baku, Kazan, and Alma-Ata is clearly visible and one can easily draw parallel lines in their styles.

 Chilonzor Line